DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Calibration/sphere_calibration.rst

 The functionality of sphere calibraton node is very similar to calibration node.
 The main difference lies in the used calibration tool and optimization method used for calibration.
 An exmaple of the used sphere tool is shown below (orange sphere).
 This sphere can either be mounted to the robot arm (eye-in-hand) or could have a static position (eye-to-hand).
 Again same as the calibration node, the user first needs to capture differnt 3D images from the calibration tool.
 Note that for each robot and sphere position, the robot pose and the 2D and 3D image of the scene should be captured.
-The next step is to detect the spheres in each capture to obataion the sphere poses ine ecah capture.
+The next step is to detect the spheres in each capture to obataion the sphere poses in ecah capture.
 For this please refer to the sphere calibration flowchart template.

 .. image:: Images/sphere_calibration_node/sphere.jpg
     :align: center